-What Is Nilutamide (Nilandron)?
+What Is Nilutamide (Nilandron®)?

-How does Nilandron work?
+How does nilutamide work?

-Nilandron’s active ingredient binds to the androgen receptors in the body.
-Nilandron blocks testosterone and other androgens from activating these receptors.
+Nilutamide’s active ingredient binds to the androgen receptors in the body.
+Nilutamide blocks testosterone and other androgens from activating these receptors.
 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Turning off the body’s ability to respond to testosterone can potentially halt tumor growth.
-In addition, Nilandron can be used during early stages of other hormone therapies, such as treatment with Gonadotropin-Releasing Hormone (GnRH) agonists, in order to block the initial surge of testosterone, called tumor flare, that can come along with these medications.
+In addition, nilutamide can be used during early stages of other hormone therapies, such as treatment with Gonadotropin-Releasing Hormone (GnRH) agonists, in order to block the initial surge of testosterone, called tumor flare, that can come along with these medications.
 The surge of testosterone at the beginning of some of these treatment methods can contribute to rapid tumor growth before it is halted, potentially leading to life-threatening issues such as spinal cord compression.

-Things to note about Nilandron
+Things to note about nilutamide

 - Nausea and vomiting